openSUSE:Creating a changes file (RPM)

 Every time you make changes to the package, you must add a changelog entry.
 This is important not only to have an idea about the history of a package, but also to enable users, fellow packagers, and QA people to easily spot the changes that you make.
 (The osc log is underused, as it does not support linking history à la git merge when an SR is accepted.)

 The Open Build Service uses a separate file for package changes.
 This file is called like the specfile, but has .changes at the end instead of .spec.
 The `osc vc` command can be used to autocreate a new item with the basic structure and formatting.
 Changelog entries have to be in chronological order.
 Newer changelog entries are listed in the file above older entries, thus the first entry is the most recent one.
 You shall not modify any existing component (where component is a text enclosed between ----------) if a package is checked in to the official repository (openSUSE:Factory).
-Exception: small typo fixes are accepted, as is the addition of bug references, and trimming useless trailing whitespace.
+Small typo fixes are accepted, as is the addition of bug references, and trimming useless trailing whitespace.
 You may add new components in between older ones.
-This enables you to develop package in more than one branch at the time.
+This enables developing a package in more than one branch at a time.